andyzg/gallery/README.md

 ### Client-side Generation
 Once you've created your `config.json`, the website can now use that file to figure out which photos to show.
 It uses JavaScript(ES6🔥!) to layout your photos, grouping all of the photos per album.

-## Fun Facts
-- No jQuery is used.
-AT ALL! 🔥🔥🔥
-- No Bootstrap is used.
-AT ALL! 🔥🔥🔥
-- It uses ES6.
-NEW TECH! 🔥🔥🔥
-- It has no local dependencies.
-SAY WHAT! 🔥🔥🔥

-🔥🔥🔥

 ## Customizing your Gallery
 Gallery supports 3 different kinds of layouts: rows, squares and columns.
 You can choose which type of layout you want to use by setting the `layout` variable in `script.js` to be either `SQUARES`, `ROWS` or `COLUMNS`.